c4cs/c4cs.github.io/_commands/toys/cowsay.md

 ~~~

 ### Useful Commands / Examples
-- `-f cowfile` - specifies from which file to load ascii art (cowsay -f vader.cow - turns the cow into Cowth Vader)
+- `-f cowfile` specifies from which file to load ascii art
-- `-e` - this followed by two characters specifies what to replace as the cows eyes (cowsay -e ^^ -turns the cows eyes into ^s)
+- `-e` this followed by two characters specifies what to replace as the cows eyes (cowsay -e ^^ -turns the cows eyes into ^s)
-- `-l` - gives a list of the different cowfiles that you can use
+- `-l` gives a list of the different cowfiles that you can use

 #### Example command
 ~~~bash